shakacode/react_on_rails/docs/tutorial.md

 cd <directory where you want to create your new Rails app>

 # any name you like for the rails app
-rails new test-react-on-rails --webpack=react
+rails new test-react-on-rails --webpack=react --skip-sprockets

 cd test-react-on-rails
 bundle
 ```

-Note: if you are installing React On Rails in an existing app or an app that uses **Rails pre 5.1.3** (*not for Rails > 5.2*), you will need to run these two commands as well:
+Note: if you are adding React On Rails to an existing app you will instead to run these two commands as well:

 ```
 bundle exec rails webpacker:install